pandulapeter/beagle/README.md

 ### Intercepting network events
 Not bundling the network interceptor with the main library was mainly done to provide a pure Kotlin dependency that does not use the Android SDK, similarly to the logger solution described above.
 However, another reason was to provide the ability to choose between multiple implementations, in function of the project tech stack.
 At the moment, out of the box, Beagle can hook into two networking libraries (but manually calling Beagle.logNetworkEvent() is always an option).

-### OkHttp / Retrofit
+### OkHttp
-Add the following dependencies to the module where your networking logic is implemented:
+Add the following to the module where your networking logic is implemented:

 ```groovy
 dependencies {